Last Updated on June 26, 2022 by Soumya

 Explore Owens-Thomas House

-I am sure all that walking around and soaking in of history will make you super hungry.
-So, next we head to The Olde Pink House for a delicious southern lunch.
+I am sure all that walking around will have made you super hungry.
+So, next, we head to the Olde Pink House (Google Maps) for a delicious Southern lunch.

-Note that The Olde Pink House is open for lunch only from Tuesday – Saturday (11am – 2:30pm).
-In case, you are here on a Sunday-Monday, try Vic’s on the River, another Southern favorite of mine.
+✦ Pro Tip: Remember that The Olde Pink House is open for lunch only from Tuesday – Saturday (11 am – 2:30 pm).
+If you’re visiting Savannah on a Sunday or Monday, try Vic’s on the River, another Southern favorite of mine.

 Enjoy homemade ice cream at Leopold’s

-Leave some space in your tummy for dessert because we are going to try the homemade ice creams of Leopold’s which is just around the corner.
+Leave some space in your tummy for dessert because we are going to try the homemade ice creams of Leopold’s (Google Maps), which is just around the corner.

 Take a tour of Bonaventure Cemetery